Middle-earth in motion pictures: Warner Bros. and New Line Cinema

-Peter Jackson's film series

-Jackson brought Middle-earth to the big screen in six live-action feature films released by Warner Bros.
-Jackson first pitched the idea of adapting The Lord of the Rings and The Hobbit to Miramax in 1995.
-He had seen Bakshi's Lord of the Rings in 1978, enjoyed it and "wanted to know more", reading a tie-in version of the book and listening to the 1981 BBC radio adaptation.
-Assuming that it would be made into a live-action film eventually, he read about previous attempts to adapt the work - by Boorman, Kubrick and Lean - but did not know what was myth and what was not at the time.
-He also watched and enjoyed (but did not think very highly of) the fantasy films and space operas of the 1980s.
-He later read Tolkien's letters and learned that Forrest Ackerman, who appeared in Jackson's Bad Taste, had tried to make a film, as well.
+The director Peter Jackson brought Middle-earth to the big screen in six live-action feature films released by Warner Bros.
+Jackson pitched the idea of adapting The Lord of the Rings and The Hobbit to Miramax Films in 1995.
+He had seen Bakshi's Lord of the Rings in 1978, enjoyed it, and "wanted to know more", reading a tie-in version of the book and listening to the 1981 BBC radio adaptation.
+Assuming that it would be made into a live-action film, he read about previous attempts to adapt the work – by Boorman, Kubrick and Lean – but did not know what was myth and what was not at the time.
+He watched and enjoyed the fantasy films and space operas of the 1980s.
+He later read Tolkien's letters and learned that Forrest Ackerman, who appeared in Jackson's Bad Taste, had tried to make a film.

-While he was aware that "three films would obviously be the more natural way to do" The Lord of the Rings and that The Hobbit would better be split across two films, he made a more modest offer of a trilogy: one film based on The Hobbit which, if proven successful, would be followed by two Lord of the Rings installments, released six months apart.
-Although Jackson and Walsh re-read The Hobbit and even commissioned their workshop at WETA for some concept art, the rights to The Hobbit proved difficult because they were split between Zaentz and United Artists.
+While he was aware that "three films would obviously be the more natural way to do" The Lord of the Rings, and that The Hobbit would better be split across two films, he made a more modest offer of a trilogy: one film based on The Hobbit which, if successful, would be followed by two Lord of the Rings instalments, released six months apart.
+Although Jackson and his partner Fran Walsh re-read The Hobbit and commissioned their workshop at WETA for some concept art, the rights to The Hobbit proved difficult because they were split between Zaentz and United Artists.
 Harvey Weinstein tried to purchase them from the studio, but was unsuccessful.

 It was decided to move ahead with The Lord of the Rings, leaving The Hobbit as a possible prequel.
-Jackson insisted on making two films (and even suggested three); the Weinsteins "blanched" but agreed on two films.
-While filming, Jackson told Elijah Wood he was not interested in directing The Hobbit, but during post-production on The Two Towers, spoke more enthusiastically of it with composer Howard Shore.
+Jackson insisted on making two films; the Weinsteins "blanched" but agreed.
+While filming, Jackson told Elijah Wood he was not interested in directing The Hobbit, but during post-production on The Two Towers, spoke more enthusiastically of it with the composer Howard Shore.
 Jackson also later made remarks about potential spinoff films and even half-joking remarks about television spin-off shows.